 - Mix everything up and cook on low for 7 hours.

-- Cook the egg noodles following the instructions in the package and serve with the meat.
+- Cook the egg noodles following the instructions in the package.
+Serve the goulash on top of the egg noodles.

 What Is Hungarian Paprika